Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount

 When it comes to heating I am a firm believer that if you are cold then you should just put the heating on.
 I have never been a person to try and cut back on heating costs, until this year at least.

 I managed to negotiate lower energy prices this year and save £137!
 I’ve been able to lock into a tariff which saw my direct debit drop by almost half.
 Obviously I’ve been very happy with my savings but I decided that now I work at home full-time that I would look at small things I could do to cut back on heating costs.
 Especially since moving house in September 2019 and realising just how much it costs to heat our cold house!

-Most of the small ways I have been cutting back on heating costs have just come about as part of my home routine.
+Most of the small ways I have been able to cut back on heating costs have just come about as part of a routine.
 Here are some of my 7 simple tips to cut back on heating costs:

 Hot Water Bottle

 If I am under the weather when I boil the kettle for my hot drink I will fill it to the brim and make myself a nice hot water bottle too.
-If my muscles ache from exercise, or being unwell, then a hot water bottle is perfect to help ease my aching muscles and get me ready for the day ahead.
+When my muscles ache from exercise, or being unwell, then a hot water bottle is perfect to help ease my aching muscles and get me ready for the day ahead.
 If I am cold at night, which is rare as my husband acts as a hot water bottle, then I will take one to bed with me too.
 It’s a great way to stay warm without needing to heat my whole home.